ashwinath/money-tracker-telegram/README.md

 special shared | Amount that is shared but other party had paid first and it's a one off thing own | Regular type of spending for ownself. special own | Amount that is spent for myself but special events.
+Tithe | Amount given to parents
+Credit Card | Amount paid using credit card
+Tax | Amount paid to the tax man
+Insurance | Amount spent for insurance

 ### Classification